 - The People’s Republic of China (PRC) has confirmed cases of COVID-19 within its borders.

-- The Department of State has upgraded our Travel Advisory for China to Level 4: Do Not Travel due to novel coronavirus.
+- The Department of State maintains a Travel Advisory for China of Level 4: Do Not Travel due to novel coronavirus.
 Those currently in China should attempt to depart by commercial means.

-- The Chinese government is taking a number of steps to try to control the spread of the virus, including mandatory quarantine for U.S. citizens entering China (see below).
-Those steps may vary from place to place, including 14 days of quarantine in a budget hotel at the traveler’s expense, with limited food options that may not meet the traveler’s dietary restrictions.
+- The Chinese government continues to take steps to try to control the spread of the virus, including mandatory quarantine for U.S. citizens entering China (see below).
+Additional steps may vary from place to place and travelers should inquire with local authorities on specific policies before traveling within China.
 Travelers should be prepared for the possibility of travel restrictions and quarantine fees with little or no advance notice.
 U.S. citizens should also be aware of local public health requirements.
 Remember that while in China, U.S. citizens are subject to the laws of China.

 - The U.S. Embassy in Beijing continues to closely monitor developments related to COVID-19 in the PRC.